 Wellington later rose to Lowe’s defence in the House of Lords when, in 1833, another Lord made a disparaging remark about Lowe.

 I have the honour to know Sir Hudson Lowe, and I will say, in this House or elsewhere, wherever it may be, that there is not in the army a more respectable officer than Sir Hudson Lowe, nor has His Majesty a more faithful subject.
 (7)

 Hudson Lowe’s sad end

-Hudson Lowe died on January 10, 1844 in relative poverty at the age of 74 (he was born on July 28, 1769, making him two-and-a-half weeks older than Napoleon).
+Hudson Lowe died on January 10, 1844 in relative poverty at the age of 74.
 He was buried in the crypt of St. Mark’s Church, North Audley Street, London.
-St. Mark’s is no longer used as a church and is generally kept locked (judging from this slide show, it has a lovely interior).
-According to Friedman, Lowe’s grave has never been located; only a plaque remains on the church wall, citing his burial.
+St. Mark’s is no longer used as a church and is generally kept locked.
+Judging from this slide show, it has a lovely interior.
+According to Peter Friedman, Lowe’s grave has never been located; only a plaque remains on the church wall, citing his burial.
 (9)

 Seaton closes Lowe’s biography with apt words from an unnamed “military writer”: